denten-books/plain-text/4-screen.md

 reducing the fidelity of a "cheap" soap opera video feed to the more "expensive" look of film shot at 24 frames per second.

-The soap opera effect suggests a few questions for the media scholar.
-I turn
+The soap opera effect undercuts some of our most ingrained intuitions about the analog--digital divide.

 First, it challenges the easy equivalence between "digital" and "discrete" properties of the medium so often mentioned in the critical literature.